 - 1. To wear approved safety goggles at all times in the laboratory. - 2.
 To know both the location of and how to use eye washes. - 3.
 Not to wear contacts in the laboratory. - 4.
 To wear appropriate clothing that minimizes potential chemical contact with your skin.
-Closed toe/heel shoes are required anytime you are in the lab for any reason.
+Closed toe and closed heel shoes are required anytime you are in the laboratory for any reason.
+(Crocs type shoes with holes in them are unacceptable.)
 You must be dressed appropriately to perform an experiment. - 5.
 To know both the location of and how to use the safety showers. - 6.
 To know both the location of and how to use the fire extinguishers. - 7.
 Not to perform unauthorized and unknown experiments, nor work in the lab without appropriate supervision. - 8.
 Not to take chemicals or equipment out of the laboratory. - 9.
-Not to engage in horseplay or any clowning around that might endanger you or other students. - 10.
+Not to engage in horseplay or any clowning around that might endanger you or other students - 10.
 Not to eat, drink, chew gum, or smoke anything in the laboratory at any time.
 No head sets or cell phones. - 11.
 To keep your lab space clean and tidy. - 12.
 To ask your instructor or TA when in doubt about procedures.